 You will then need to press ‘I’ for Insert and paste in the key followed by pressing the ‘esc’ key and typing ‘:wq’ and press enter to save the file.

-We then need to give the SSH key the correct permissions
+Give the SSH key the correct permissions:

 chmod 400 ~/.ssh/demokey.pem

-We will then clone the workshop repository to the home directory of the ec2-user
+Clone the workshop repository to the home directory of the ec2-user

 git clone https://github.com/nmarchini/tf-01.git

-We then navigate into the cloned folder and add the new hostnames of the app and db servers into our ansible inventory file (named hosts).
+Navigate into the cloned folder and add the new hostnames of the app and db servers into our ansible inventory file (named hosts).

 cd tf-01/ansible